Skip to content

 Common Questions (Troubleshooting)

-A: CTs are on the wrong lines (L1 vs L2) of the system
+A: CTs are on the wrong lines (L1 vs L2) or the arrows are facing the wrong direction.

-A: Battery sell mode was accidentally enabled.
-Go into settings and switch to normal or emergency mode to fix
+A: Sell-first mode might be enabled.
+Go into settings and switch to normal mode to fix it.
+If this doesn't solve the problem, please contact ESS Support (435) 244-3352.

 Q: Why is my consumption almost mirroring my solar production once my batteries are charged?